The best free PDF to Word converters are focused on two things: range and speed.

 - Need files for a slide?
 Grab the best PDF to Powerpoint converter

 If you want to make the most of PDFs, Adobe Acrobat DC is unquestionably the best tool for the job.
-It allows you to create PDFs from scratch, edit them natively, convert them to just about any format.
-You can do this on any desktop or mobile device, and easily collaborate with others through the Adobe Document Cloud.
-It's not free like the options below, but it's more affordable than you might expect with various plans available.
+Create PDFs from scratch, edit natively, collaborate through Document Cloud, convert files to just about any format.
+And this is on almost any desktop or mobile device.
+But it is subscription-only.

 WPS PDF to Word Converter is great for quickly converting from PDF to Word, even if you have batches of documents and want to retain your original formatting.
 It works on Windows, has an Android app, and has an online converter as well.
 In our test on Windows 10, images, tables, colors, and even non-standard fonts were preserved in documents created using this product, as was the layout and spacing.

 One pain point that people often face is splitting and then merging different sections of a PDF document into one file.
 With the WPS PDF converter, you can choose the pages you want to convert, order them however you wish, and export a new document in a number of different formats, all with your original formatting and layout intact.